-The Licence permits scanning from a very wide range of publications.
-You can make Digital Copies from print Works published in the UK and other countries with which CLA has agreed a 'Digital Repertoire Exchange' as listed on cla.co.uk and updated from time to time.
-You can make Digital Copies of any U.S. Work listed as being available for copying on the CLA website cla.co.uk, as long as an electronic copy is not readily available from the publisher.
+• Scanning - The licence permits scanning from a very wide range of publications You can make Digital Copies from all print Works published in the UK and by International Mandating Publishers.
+You can also make Digital Copies from print works published in other countries with which CLA has agreed a 'Digital Repertoire Exchange' as identified on cla.co.uk and updated from time to time.
+You can make Digital Copies of any U.S. Work identified as being available for copying via CLA's Check Permissions (see notes) or on the CLA website, as long as an electronic copy is not readily available from the publisher.
 You cannot copy from Excluded Works, and works in any Excluded Category (see notes).

-6.3 Digital Copying
+Digital Copying

-You can make Digital Copies from UK publications created and distributed in electronic form published by a Participating Digital Material Publisher (see notes) except Excluded Works or works in any Excluded Category (see notes).
+You can make Digital Copies from works created and distributed in electronic form published by a Participating Digital Material Publisher (see notes) except Excluded Works or works in any Excluded Category (see notes).
 CLA digital repertoire consists of a wide range of content, including e-books, PDF files from electronic subscriptions, online journal articles and certain website material.
-You can make Digital Copies of any work created and distributed in electronic form (excluding websites) in countries with which CLA has agreed a 'Digital Repertoire Exchange' as listed on cla.co.uk. and updated from time to time.
-You can make Digital Copies of any U.S. work created and distributed in electronic form (excluding websites) listed as being available for copying on the CLA website cla.co.uk.
+You can make Digital Copies of any work created and distributed in electronic form (excluding websites) in countries with which CLA has agreed a 'Digital Repertoire Exchange' as identified on cla.co.uk and updated from time to time.
+You can make Digital Copies of any U.S. work created and distributed in electronic form (excluding websites) identified as being available for copying via CLA's Check Permissions or on the CLA website.
 You cannot copy from Excluded Works, and works in any Excluded Category (see notes).